Table of contents

 • Thursday, 18 December 2025

-Each meeting concludes with an announcement at 12:00 PM GMT, detailing the MPC's decisions on interest rates and providing insights into the UK's monetary policy.
+Each meeting concludes with an announcement at 12:00 (noon) UK time, detailing the MPC's decisions on interest rates and providing insights into the UK's monetary policy.
 These dates are confirmed by the Bank of England.

 What is the next interest rate prediction for the Bank of England?